Skip to content

 functions, such as snapshots.

-This section allows you to permanently erase all contents from the main hard drive used by your server.
-Your server must be stopped for this, and you must first confirm that you are aware of the full consequences of this step by clicking the Confirmation slider.
-If you do not use the Simple password option, the SCP password must also be entered.
+Here, you can permanently and irreversibly erase all contents from the main hard drive used by your server.
+Your server must be stopped for this.
+Then, click Format Disk and OK to confirm that you understand the full implications of this step.
+If you do not use the Simple Password option, the SCP password must also be entered.

-Upon clicking Delete hard drive irrepealable, the SCP immediately erases the contents of your server’s hard drive and creates a new, completely empty image.
+Upon clicking OK, the SCP immediately erases the contents of your server’s hard drive and creates a new, completely empty image.
 After that, you can install a new operating system.

 Storage Optimization